scverse/governance/in_progress/roles.md

 If no option can be found without objections, the decision is escalated to the SC, which will itself use consensus seeking to come to a resolution.
 In the unlikely event that there is still a deadlock, the proposal will move forward if it has the support of a simple majority of the SC.

-Decisions (in addition to adding core developers and SC membership as above) are made according to the following rules:

-- **Minor documentation changes**, such as typo fixes, or addition / correction of a sentence, require approval by a core developer *and* no disagreement or requested changes by a core developer on the issue or pull request page (lazy consensus).
-Core developers are expected to give "reasonable time" after approval and before merging for others to give their opinion on the pull request if they’re not confident others would agree, where "reasonable time" is likely one working day.

-- **Code changes and major documentation changes** require agreement by *one* core developer *and* no disagreement or requested changes by a core developer on the issue or pull-request page (lazy consensus).
-For all changes of this type, core developers are expected to give "reasonable time" after approval and before merging for others to weigh in on the pull request in its final state, where "reasonable time" is likely a few working days.

-- **Changes to APIs** require a dedicated issue on the related issue tracker, e.g. [muon](https://github.com/scverse/muon/issues), and follow the decision-making process outlined above, though "reasonable time" is likely extended to at least a week.

-- **Changes to the specification** require a dedicated issue on the [issue tracker](https://github.com/zarr-developers/zarr-specs/issues) and even more time than an API change.
-  The appropriate length of time is currently under discussion.

-- **Changes to this governance model or our mission, vision, and values** require a  dedicated issue on our [issue tracker](https://github.com/zarr-developers/governance/issues) and follow the decision-making process outlined above, with "reasonable time" being at least two weeks.
-However, if there is unanimous agreement from core developers on the change, it can move forward faster.

 If an objection is raised on a lazy consensus, the proposer can appeal to the community and core developers and the change can be approved or rejected by escalating to the SC.